 I am a partner in Fox Williams' litigation team.
 I specialise in complex, cutting edge and high value commercial litigation, with a focus on group actions or 'class actions' for major international finance institutions and sophisticated institutional investors.”

-As well as his securities experience, Andrew has track record in acting for both claimants and defendants across the financial services, institutional investment, manufacturing and energy and natural resources sectors, in both the UK and in Australia.
+As well as his securities experience, Andrew has a substantial track record in acting for both claimants and defendants across the financial services, institutional investment, manufacturing and energy and natural resources sectors, in both the UK and in Australia.

 Andrew is dual-qualified in the UK and Australia, having worked at global law firm Baker McKenzie in Sydney before relocating to London in 2012.